Nine-tailed fox

+In Asian literature

+The first recorded appearance of the nine-tailed fox can be found in the ancient Chinese text, Shanhaijing (Classic of Mountains and Seas), which was compiled sometime between the Warring States period and the early Han dynasty (circa 475 BCE – 141 BCE).
+The text states: "In the land of Qingqiu, there lives a fox with nine tails."

+In Chinese classical texts and the poetic tradition of the Tang Dynasty, “Qingqiu” was originally a mythologized geographical image, often used to refer to distant lands in the east.
+Tang poets some time used “Qingqiu” as a general reference to eastern states such as Goguryeo and Baekje, or to surrounding regions.Although Qingqiu is more likely a mythological concept created by blending elements of real geography with imagination, the place that likely inspired it is believed to be in the Heze area of Shandong Province.

-In Chinese folklores, foxes are depicted as spirits possessed of magic powers.
+In Chinese folklores, foxes are depicted as spirits possessed of magic power.
 These foxes are often depicted as mischievous, usually tricking other people, with the ability to disguise themselves as a beautiful man or woman.

-The fox spirit is an especially prolific shapeshifter, known variously as the húli jīng (fox spirit) in Mandarin speaking China, the hồ ly tinh (fox spirit) in Vietnam, the kitsune (fox) in Japan, and the kumiho (nine-tailed fox) in Korea.
+The fox spirit is an especially prolific shapeshifter, known variously as the jiǔwěihú in Mandarin speaking China, and the kumiho in Korea, the kitsune in Japan, and the hồ ly tinh in Vietnam.
 Although the specifics of the tales vary, these fox spirits can usually shapeshift, often taking the form of beautiful young women who attempt to seduce men, whether for mere mischief or to consume their bodies or spirits.

 Describing the transformation and other features of the fox, Guo Pu (276–324) made the following comment:

 When a fox is fifty years old, it can transform itself into a woman; when a hundred years old, it becomes a beautiful female, or a spirit medium, or an adult male who has sexual intercourse with women.
 Such beings are able to know things at more than a thousand miles' distance; they can poison men by sorcery, or possess and bewilder them, so that they lose their memory and knowledge; and when a fox is a thousand years old, it ascends to heaven and becomes a celestial fox.

 In other articles, it is said that" “The fox demon from Heaven was incarnated as this woman to bring disaster to the Shang Dynasty.”
 “Once in human form, fox spirits would take advantage of mortal humans….
 However, there are several exceptions to this general rule.
 Some stories describe fox spirits as having a strong sense of honor.”

 The Youyang Zazu made a connection between nine-tailed foxes and the divine:

 Among the arts of the Way, there is a specific doctrine of the celestial fox.
 [The doctrine] says that the celestial fox has nine tails and a golden color.
 It serves in the Palace of the Sun and Moon and has its own fu (talisman) and a jiao ritual.
 It can transcend yin and yang.